cpedro/autohotkey/README.md

-# AutoHotKey Scripts
+# AutoHotkey Scripts

 AutoHotkey scripts for controlling various actions in applications.

-More information on AutoHotKey can be found
+More information on AutoHotkey can be found
 [on their site](https://www.autohotkey.com/).

 ## Scripts